Ontotext-AD/terraform-aws-graphdb/README.md

 ### Important Variables (Inputs)

 The following are the important variables you should configure when using this module:

+- `aws_region`: The region in which GraphDB will be deployed.

 - `vpc_id`: The ID of the Virtual Private Cloud (VPC) where you want to create the AWS GraphDB cluster.
 This is a required variable.